 Worm infestations if left untreated may have an adverse effect on the child’s health.
-It is best to take the child to the pediatrician if any of the above mentioned symptoms persist.
+It is best to take the child to the paediatrician if any of the above-mentioned symptoms persist.
 The doctor will check the fingernails of the baby or run a cotton swab around the baby’s bottom to look for any worm eggs present.

 The doctor may also conduct a sticky tape test that involves sticking a tape around the baby’s bottom which is then sent to the lab for testing.
 This test is effective in diagnosing a threadworm infestation.

 In case of a severe infestation, the pediatrician will conduct an ultrasound test to determine the exact location of the worm infection.

 Based on the type of worm infection, the pediatrician will direct de-worming treatments for the baby.
 Almost all type of worm infestations can be treated with the administration of oral medication.